 Google Analytics will reveal a lot about the behaviour of your customers and help you learn what to do to increase website traffic.

-When you know which Metrics are numbers that help you measure how you are performing against your goals.
-For example, if you are trying to increase returning customers, an important metric is the number of returning website users.
-More to focus on, you will know what to post in order to increase website traffic.
+When you know which metrics to focus on, you will know what to post in order to increase website traffic.
 Ultimately, this will help you get more customers and sales for your business.